-A groundbreaking, three-year study examining the relationship between gangs, the community, and sex trafficking in San Diego County was published in April 2016 by Dr. Jamie Gates, PLNU director of the Center for Justice and Reconciliation, and Dr. Ami Carpenter, associate professor of peace and conflict resolution from the University of San Diego.
+A groundbreaking, three-year study examining the relationship between gangs, the community, and sex trafficking in San Diego County was published in April 2016 by Dr. Jamie Gates, former PLNU director of the Center for Justice and Reconciliation, and Dr. Ami Carpenter, associate professor of peace and conflict resolution from the University of San Diego.
 We sat down with Gates to learn more about this large-scale research project titled “Measuring the Nature and Extent of Gang Involvement in Sex Trafficking in San Diego.”

 Q: What type of data informed this study and what goal do you hope it serves?

 A: Data was collected from 1,205 individuals, including 156 gang-affiliated persons, 702 first-time prostitution offenders, 189 survivors from eight victim services programs, and 140 county school administrators and staff.
 The study focused on one of the most understudied aspects of human trafficking in the U.S.: the relationship between street gangs and sex trafficking.
 It serves as a large-scale model of collaborative research to impact policy and practice, as well as a national model for future research on human trafficking.

 Q: How is it possible that sex trafficking has remained a hidden, thriving industry in San Diego?

 A: It’s difficult to prosecute against sex trafficking since many victims are unwilling to testify because they are psychologically bonded to the people selling them.
 It’s also difficult to distinguish between those who are being forced into selling themselves and those who are not.
 And, an important part of the reason it’s so widespread and hidden is because our popular culture has a casual attitude toward prostitution.
 We estimate that 42 percent of prostitutes are actually victims of sex trafficking, so prostitution is not a victimless crime.

 Q: What do most victims have in common?
 How are they being lured and forced into sex trafficking?